ApexRMS/covid19sim/README.md

 Begin by cloning this repository and open the `covid19sim.Rproj` project in Rstudio to ensure your R session loads the correct working directory.
-Open the `setup.R` script in the root directory and either source the file or run the file line-by-line.
+Open the `setup.R` script and either hit "Source" in the top-right corner or run the file line-by-line.
 This script will install any missing R packages, clone external data sources used to generate the forecast, and pull in the IHME forecasts displayed in the shiny app.
 Finally, open SyncroSim and ensure the `epidemic` package is installed.

 This setup procedure only needs to be run once after cloning the repository.